 - Can I take my pet with me if I have to move to a new home?

 Keep Your Pet Healthy

-Whether you have a dog, cat, horse, bird, small mammal (rodent, rabbit etc), bearded dragon, or other pets, providing regular life-long veterinary care is important for keeping your pet and family healthy.
+No matter whether you have a dog, cat, horse, bird, small mammal (rodent, rabbit etc), bearded dragon, or other pets, providing regular life-long veterinary care is important for keeping your pet and family healthy.
 Regular veterinary visits are essential to good pet health.
 Talk to your pet’s veterinarian about how to keep your pet healthy.